 Donor expressed breast milk comes from a donor breast milk bank.
 The milk bank receives expressed breast milk from donors who are recruited on neonatal units.
 Donors are screened for infection and the breast milk is pasteurised.
 The benefit of the milk bank is to make donor breast milk available for preterm and sick babies when birth parent breast milk is not available.

 Your baby may not be able to suck very well at first, so breast or bottle feeding may be difficult, but as they become stronger and with practice, this will become easier for both of you.
 The unit also has a speech and language therapist to support your baby with feeding.
 We may also recommend non-nutritive sucking (NNS) practice.
+Non-nutritive sucking can be offered during tube feeds by using a dummy or gloved finger.
+When suitable, we can start completing ‘dummy/finger dips’ with baby’s milk.
+By doing this baby gets to taste the milk and practice their sucking and swallowing skills.

 Until your baby can feed orally, they can be fed through a small tube, which passes through the mouth or nose and down into the stomach.
+We will teach you how to feed your baby via the feeding tube when you feel comfortable.

 If you are unable to breast feed or express breast milk, manufactured milks are available on the unit.
 If your baby is preterm and/or weighs less than 2kg we may use specially formulated milk.